Why become a Parish Councillor?

 What skills will I need to be a Parish Councillor?

-A Council Committee benefits from diversity and we welcome interest from people of different ages, backgrounds, experiences and abilities.
+A Council benefits from diversity and we welcome interest from people of different ages, backgrounds, experiences and abilities.
 Good communication skills, being a good listener, problem solving, analytical thinking and being a team player are all advantageous attributes.

 Eligibility